buildpacks/community/contributors/guide.md

     1. An alternative implementation of the buildpack lifecycle launcher in Rust, with a documented plan to deprecate the original Go version
   - Non-qualifying examples:
     1. An alternative implementation of the lifecycle in Rust that would exist concurrently with the Go version in perpetuity
-- If a proposed contribution is an adapter or integration with another service or technology, that technology must be notable and/or widely used (at the Core Team’s discretion).
+- If a proposed contribution is an adapter or integration with another service or technology, that technology must be notable and/or widely used (at the TOC’s discretion).
-- If a component is proposed for donation by one or more Core Team members individually, those Core Team members must abstain from voting over its acceptance.
+- If a component is proposed for donation by one or more TOC members individually, those TOC members must abstain from voting over its acceptance.
-- If a component is proposed for donation by one or more Core Team members’ employer or employers, those Core Team members must abstain from voting over its acceptance.
-Supermajority consensus of non-abstaining Core Team members is still required.
+- If a component is proposed for donation by one or more TOC members’ employer or employers, those TOC members must abstain from voting over its acceptance.
+Supermajority consensus of non-abstaining TOC members is still required.
 - Component-level contributions are subject legal review by the Cloud Native Computing Foundation / Linux Foundation.
 Adherance to these guidances does not guarantee acceptance.
-The investigation of this is to be done by the Core Team before acceptance.
+The investigation of this is to be done by the TOC before acceptance.

 #### Code